frebib/the-kuruma-sutra/5-pacific-standard.md

 # The Pacific Standard Job

-### Tips and Tricks
-- For this heist, owning an apartment at *4 Integrity Way* in central LS works the best, or another close by like *3 Alta Street* puts you in the most optimal location, close enough to all setups and the finale.

 ## Setup 1: Vans
 * One team golf course, del perro pier
 * One team by Simeon's dealership, just round the corner near central plaza